Is Michael Lewis Throwing Out His Reputation to Defend Sam Bankman-Fried?

 In the interview, Lewis claims “if there hadn't been a run on customer deposits [at FTX], they'd still be sitting there making tons of money,” a statement that completely misses the fact that crypto exchanges are not banks, are not supposed to lend or use customer deposits and are not “fractional reserve” institutions.

 For a writer who built a career making convoluted financial fraud dead simple to miss something so fundamental is bizarre, to say the least.
-Whether or not FTX brought in revenue is not being litigated, and bringing it up is to — again — missing the gigantic fraud-shaped hole in FTX’s books (an SBF talking point).
-It’s enough to make a CoinDesk editor ask, maybe rhetorically, whether Bankman-Fried “has something” on Lewis.
+Whether or not FTX brought in revenue is not being litigated, and bringing it up is to — again — miss the gigantic fraud-shaped hole in FTX’s books (and it's an SBF talking point).
+It’s enough for a CoinDesk editor ask me, maybe rhetorically, whether Bankman-Fried “has something” on Lewis.
 There doesn’t have to be an embarrassing photo of Lewis, like, kissing a goat at a Bahamian rave, for this to be a question worth asking.

-In fact, on “60 Minutes,” Lewis notes that he essentially worked as an advisor for FTX raising the issues of conflicts of interest.
+In fact, on “60 Minutes,” Lewis notes that he essentially worked as an advisor for FTX, which raises the issue of potential conflicts of interest.
 To be fair, this was likely informal, and a result of Bankman-Fried’s boundless impropriety — Lewis reportedly met with the wunderkind more than a hundred times, speaking for countless hours over two years.
 But the idea that Lewis could be a “neutral observer” is shattered.
-Others have brought up the idea that Lewis may have been and could still be financially ensnared in the web of FTX corporate, a tangle of over 100 shell companies and subsidiaries.
+Others have brought up the chance that Lewis may have been and could still be financially ensnared in the web of FTX corporate, a tangle of over 100 shell companies and subsidiaries.

-Venture capitalist Nic Carter, for instance, flagged the partnership between SBF’s hedge fund Alameda Research and IEX, an alternative stock exchange that Lewis profiled in the 2014 book “Flash Boys.”
-Fortune speculated the exchange tie-up could’ve been a way to bring FTX to the U.S. through a backdoor.
+Venture capitalist Nic Carter, for instance, flagged the partnership between the U.S. unit of FTX and IEX, an alternative stock exchange that Lewis profiled in the 2014 book “Flash Boys.”
+Fortune speculated the exchange tie-up could’ve been a way to bring more of the international FTX operation to the states through a backdoor.
 Before FTX bought a stake in IEX, they held multiple meetings with notorious crypto skeptic Gary Gensler, who heads the U.S. Securities and Exchange Commission.

 Regulatory and financial oddities aside, it’s clear that Lewis was always destined to write something that’d spin FTX in the best possible light.
-Bloomberg investigative journalist Zeke Faux notes in his recent book “Number Go Up” how jarring it was to see his literary hero on stage at an FTX-hosted conference in the Bahamas more or less proclaiming Bankman-Fried as the second coming of capitalism’s savior.
+Bloomberg investigative journalist Zeke Faux notes in his recent book “Number Go Up” how jarring it was to see his literary hero on stage at an FTX-hosted conference in the Bahamas more or less proclaiming the religiously unkempt Bankman-Fried as capitalism’s savior.
 In a sense, this is the most forgivable of Lewis’ perceived crimes against journalism.
-Bankman-Fried failed in his purported mission, but you can still admire the mission (even if it was front).
+Bankman-Fried failed in his purported mission, but you can still admire the zeal (even if it was a front).

-It’s one thing to present opinion as fact — like saying FTX would be a going concern if Binance CEO Changpeng Zhao didn’t trigger a panic run, or that SBF was simply making SO MUCH MONEY he didn’t notice an $8 billion hole in the balance sheet.
-It’s another to want to see the best in people (or believe that people could be good).
+It’s one thing to present opinion as fact — like saying FTX would be a going concern if Binance CEO Changpeng Zhao didn’t trigger a panic run, or that SBF was simply making SO MUCH MONEY he didn’t notice an $8 billion hole in the balance sheet (afterall, Bankman-Fried at least privately admitted his hedge fund Alameda Research was unprofitable and illiquid).
+It’s another to want to see the best in people (or believe people could be good).
 “There is still a Sam-Bankman-Fried-shaped hole in the world that now needs filling,” Lewis said, referring to someone willing to take risks principally to benefit the world.

+Effective altruism, Bankman-Fried’s professed motivation, in my opinion, is noble at a small scale and psychopathic when scaled up.
+Mosquito nets have been delivered, even if it sometimes seems like those in EA are mostly preoccupied with minimizing their taxes.
+Lewis seems to be an adherent, or at least sees John-Galt-but-charitable as a great protagonist.
+But life is not an Ayn Rand novel, and it seems like the writer has been tricked by a fabulist.
+The lowest point of the interview was when Lewis parroted the idea that customer funds went missing due to a criss-crossed banking situation to dispel the notion of outright theft.

+Considering the circumstances, it seems better to leave the possibility of fraud having been committed to the courts to determine.
+The best defense Bankman-Fried has is that he was profoundly oblivious and that FTX was for all intents and purposes, if not actually, criminally mismanaged (now that he can’t blame bad legal counsel).
+That Lewis seems willing to speak up for a perennially “misunderstood” man-child with few other public defenders is basically a gamble.
+What he’s wagering is a well-earned reputation.

 See also: Sam Bankman-Fried's Altruism Wasn't Very Effective | Opinion

-Note: CORRECTION (OCT.
-2, 2023 12:30 UTC): Corrects Martin Scorsese's name, and notes FTX.US not Alameda Research invested in IEX.